jwyang21/3D-genome-risk-prediction/README.md

 ## 3. Process

 ### 3-1.
 Process Hi-C data
 #### 3-1-1.
-Processing Hi-C data from 3DIV database
+Processing Hi-C data from 3DIV database ([1])
-- For this case, we need to process raw Hi-C data ([1]) to get PC1 vectors since PC1 values are not provided directly.
+- For this case, we need to process raw Hi-C data to get PC1 vectors, since PC1 values are not provided directly.
 ```shell
 cd hic-processing
 snakemake --cores 100 --resources network=1 --restart-time 3